 As we were leaving the Temple, a tour bus had pulled in.
 We weren’t in our typical celebrity disguises because we just wanted to “be normal.”
 We were spotted almost instantly.

 A Chinese man approached us and asked us nicely if we would take a photo with him.
 Confused but being polite, we said sure.
-Photo taken.
+The photo was taken.
 Then a woman joined the man for another photo.
 Then just the woman by herself.
 Then two more people jumped in.
 Then another man.
 Then an older lady.
 Then the man and the old lady.
 Then a group photo with everyone.

 We could not walk more than five feet when someone walked up to us asking for a photo.
-Finally we nicely declined and got out of there.
+Finally, we nicely declined and got out of there.

-From what I have been told and please understand I am not trying to be disrespectful in anyway.
+From what I have been told and please understand I am not trying to be disrespectful in any way.
 If someone has a better explanation, please let me know.
 Many of these people are from more remote areas and have never seen people of another race in person.
 To them, we are people that are only in books and on tv.

 People go on vacation and take photos of sights they have only seen in a brochure.
-So ultimately, a photo with two light-skinned, blonde and purple-haired females is the same as taking a photo with Cinderella at Disney world.
+So ultimately, a photo with two light-skinned, blonde and purple-haired females is the same as taking a photo with Cinderella at Disney World.

 4. It’s a real toilet, kinda.

 WARNING.
 This is getting a little personal.
-If you have ever been to southeast Asia, you understand and if not , sorry.
+If you have ever been to southeast Asia, you understand and if not, sorry.